MrQuackDuck/ImageEmojis/README.md

   "only-players": "&cOnly players can use this command!"
   "info-content": "&#F4CA16[ImageEmojis] &#B3BEC4There are currently &#D8E5EC&n%s&r&#B3BEC4 emojis!
     \n &#D8E5EC&n/emojis list&r&#B3BEC4 - see the emojis list.
-    \n &#D8E5EC&n/emojis update&r&#B3BEC4 - fetch the latest version of the resource pack if it was updated during current game session."
+    \n &#D8E5EC&n/emojis update&r&#B3BEC4 - fetch the latest version of the resource pack if it was updated during the current game session."
   "resource-pack-up-to-date": "&#F4CA16[ImageEmojis] &#B3BEC4The resource pack is now up to date!"
   "reloaded": "&#F4CA16[ImageEmojis] &#B3BEC4Reloaded!"
   "not-enough-permissions": "&#F4CA16[ImageEmojis] &#B3BEC4Not enough permissions."
   "command-not-found": "&#F4CA16[ImageEmojis] &cOops!
-That command doesn't exist or you don't have enough permissions."
+That command doesn't exist, or you don't have enough permissions."
   "command-disabled": "&#F4CA16[ImageEmojis] &#B3BEC4This command is disabled on that server."
   "an-error-occurred": "&#F4CA16[ImageEmojis] &cAn error occurred during reload!
 Check the console logs for details."
 ```